Coral Glades High School

 Coral Glades High School is a public high school in Coral Springs, Florida, United States.
 Founded in 2004, it is part of the Broward School District.
 It educates students in grades 9 through 12.

 Academics

 The school's core academics include math, social studies, science, and English.

 Advanced Placement classes are offered each year including the AP Capstone Program.
+Students also can receive the AICE Cambridge Diploma.